Matchbook-Rentals/matchbook-web-frontend/notes/to-do.md

 ACH PLAID API

+## 10SEP24
+- [ ]  Stripe Connect Integration

 ## 7 SEP 24
 - [ ]  STRIPE PLATFORM PAYMENT
   - [ ]  fix sse server 504 erron on deployed app
+   -- 504 is a gateway timeout, likely due to the server not responding in time -- this is due to vercel serverless function timeout, which is 10 seconds -- possible solutions
+      - build server using VPS via linode and GO
+      - PUSHER for realtime messaging
+      - batch requests
+      - use websockets

 ## 5SEP24
 - [x] Add profile photo, last message preview and timestamp to conversation list